-- Increase communications to students on a variety of topics through the construction of a listserv for PLSCBA students and increased presence of the department on social media outlets; both efforts began in the fall of 2019. - Increase engagement between the undergraduate director and Fulbright Advising.
-The undergraduate director attends college advisor meetings and summer orientation sessions for incoming freshman and transfer students. - Continue support for student groups that focus on professional development and experiential learning.
-These groups include the UA Prelaw Society, the UA undergraduate mock trial teams, the department's chapter of Pi Sigma Alpha, and the UA chapter of the International City Managers Association. - Improve internship preparation by appointing a departmental internship director who is charged with advertising internship opportunities to our students, seeking opportunities for internships, and standardizing the academic requirements for completing an internship. - Collaborate closely with the Fulbright College Employer Relations Office to alert students of career fairs and other career opportunities. - Encourage students to apply for study abroad opportunities.
-The application of the Jack Reid Study Abroad Scholarship, an endowment scholarship which provides funding for students to study abroad, will continue to serve as a valuable means to assist students with the costs associated with doing so.
-The department is currently advertising PLSC courses that will be offered at the Rome Center in the spring of 2024.
+- Enhance communication with students on a variety of topics through the construction of a listserv for PLSCBA students and amplifying the department's visibility across social media platforms; these efforts began in the fall of 2019. - Enhance interaction between the undergraduate director and Fulbright Advising by ensuring the director attends college advisor meetings and summer orientation sessions for both incoming freshman and transfer students. - Continue support for student organizations dedicated to professional development and experiential learning.
+These include the UA Prelaw Society, the UA undergraduate mock trial teams, the department's chapter of Pi Sigma Alpha, and the UA chapter of the International City Managers Association. - Improve internship preparation by designating a departmental internship director who is responsible for promoting internship opportunities to students, actively seeking out new internship opportunities, and standardizing the academic requirements for completing an internship. - Collaborate closely with the Fulbright College Employer Relations Office to inform students about career fairs and other career opportunities. - Encourage students to apply for study abroad opportunities.
+The Jack Reid Study Abroad Scholarship, an endowment which provides funding for students to study abroad, will continue to serve as a valuable means to assist students with the costs associated with such experiences.
+Currently, the department is promoting PLSC

-- Increase professional development by continuing to secure high quality internships, participating in the ongoing revitalization of Pi Sigma Alpha (the departmental honors society) and continuing the department's support of the UA Prelaw Society and Mock Trial teams.
-The department remains committed to supporting undergraduate students interested in attending academic conferences or participating in faculty research. - Encourage faculty to develop experiential learning/service-learning projects as more students express interest in such options.
-This is part of an ongoing effort, with several classes beginning to incorporate these elements into course design.
-The next step is for the department to develop better assessment tools to determine the impact of such efforts.
+- courses available at the UA Rome Center, highlighting our commitment to global education. - Increase professional development through securing high impact internships, continue the active rejuvenation of and recruitment for the Pi Sigma Alpha honors society, and continuing the department's support of the UA Prelaw Society and mock trial teams.
+The department remains committed to supporting undergraduate students interested in attending academic conferences or engaging in faculty-led research. - Encourage faculty members to develop projects centered around experiential learning/service-learning in response to increasing student interest.
+This initiative is already gaining traction, with many courses incorporating these learning components into course design.
+The next step is for the department to develop better assessment tools to evaluate the effectiveness of these endeavors.